tehbillis/about-me/README.md

 * **The Quiz** - Quiz yourself on just how much you know about me! don't worry, it will be the first thing you're presented with when opening the site.
 * **About Me** - Learn more about myself after you've completed the quiz!
 * **My Top 10** - Didn't get enough about me?
 Well no need to worry, here are my top 10 foods I like to cook.
+* **Interactive Questions** - Didn't get the correct answer on the first try on the last two questions?
+Fear not, You now have multiple chances to guess correctly!

 ### Author: Will Green